 “We’re committed to the program because we know it’s going to be great for our students,” Lynn University President Kevin M. Ross said.
 “Our professors are dedicated to student success and great teaching.
 They are going to use these tools and wow us.”

 The application itself was an iBook which highlighted the various aspects of Lynn’s innovating integration of technology into the classroom and the student’s learning experience.

-The iBook application, a PDF of the case study based on the application and a quick facts PDF about Lynn University’s iPad initiative are all available for download.
+The iBook application and a PDF of the case study based on the application are available for download.

 More about Lynn’s iPad Initiative

 One of the most extensive tablet-based learning efforts in all of American higher education rolled out on Aug.
 25, 2013, when faculty and staff handed out more than 600 iPad minis to incoming students.
 The tablets use Apple technology to deliver the university’s nationally praised core curriculum and greatly enhance students’ learning experience through curriculum custom enhanced by faculty with multimedia content—replacing traditional textbooks with e-Books created by Lynn faculty and saving students hundreds of dollars on hard copy materials.

 At the start of the program, only incoming freshmen and transfer students with less than 30 credit hours received the iPad minis.
 Since the launch, Lynn has distributed 722 iPads to the rest of the freshmen and to some upperclassmen taking one of the nine courses offered through iTunesU and iBooks.